monadexio/bootstrap/hire/ui-ux-designer.md

   it's great (even if you didn't create it!).
 - You'll need to be a fast in one design software: preferably an Adobe one.
 - You should have at least a working knowledge of XHTML/CSS.
-- Finally, you should have a solid portfolio of web application design.
+- Finally, you should have a solid portfolio of web and mobile application design.
 We want to see that you've built great web interfaces before, not just great websites.

 Experience
 ----------